How Much Money is Appropriate for a Graduation Gift?

 Distant relatives or friends usually send around $15 - $20, while close friends and relatives more commonly send around the $20 - $50 mark.
 Some families and family friends may choose to spend closer to $100 - $500, depending on their finances and the needs of the graduate.

-It is important to take into account what the graduate is planning to do after graduation, and whether they truly need money.
-Graduates who are already financially sound may appreciate a meaningful memento instead, so that you can concentrate monetary gifts on the graduates who really need them.
+It is important to take into account what the graduate is planning to do after graduation and whether they truly need money.
+Graduates who are already financially sound may appreciate a meaningful memento instead so that you can concentrate monetary gifts on the graduates who really need them.
+If you would rather give an affordable and meaningful gift, you can get the student a graduation stole.
+This gift will be prominent in photographs and serve as a wonderful way to remember the day.

 Presentation also makes a big difference when giving money.
 Even a relatively small amount will mean more tucked between the pages of a book or folded into a sincere note.
 You can get creative and make a money tree or include graduation quotes.